DylanJoo/ColBertZoo/README.md

-# TctColBert-pytorch
+# ColBertZoo

-ColBert pytorch implementation, and ColBert variant as well.
+ColBert pytorch implementations with different kinds of training settings.